camunda-community-hub/process-execution-automator/README.md

 * it creates a process instance with some specific value
 * it executes user tasks with some specific value
 * it can throw a BPMN Message

 Automator do not
 * execute service task
-* It is not expected to throw BMPN Message in the flow: a real system is piloted by the Automator.
+* It is not expected to throw BPMN Message in the flow: a real system is piloted by the Automator.

 * The goal of the Automator is not to simulate the execution, it is to pilot an execution on a real system, and to verify that the process reacts as expected.